 Bone Cancer Survivorship Care

-The sarcoma survivorship transition team at The University of Kansas Cancer Center, 1 of 71 National Cancer Institute-designated cancer centers nationwide, provides comprehensive medical and emotional care for cancer patients 18 and older.
+The sarcoma survivorship transition team at The University of Kansas Cancer Center, 1 of 53 National Cancer Institute-designated comprehensive cancer centers nationwide, provides comprehensive medical and emotional care for cancer patients 18 and older.

 Our multidisciplinary team of experts specializes in the latent effects of childhood cancer treatment.
 These include growth and development, secondary cancers, infertility, heart disease and endocrine problems, weakened immune systems and genetic issues.
 In addition, our social workers can help you deal with emotional issues that may arise after your cancer treatment.
 Our physicians, nurses and social workers are experts in survivorship and will work with you and your primary care physician to create a long-term care plan.

 Sarcoma survivorship transition is one of only a few adult-based programs in the nation.
 Here, we work with you to review the possible long-term side effects of treatments you have received and help you learn how to care for yourself to minimize risk of future complications.
 With sarcoma survivorship transition care, you will receive:

 - Personalized care plans

 - Necessary labs/testing

 - Follow-up guidelines based on your specific diagnosis/treatment

 - Education to help you maintain and improve your health

 - Information for your primary care physician about your care needs to ensure you have the necessary screenings